ngrx/platform/projects/ngrx.io/content/guide/component/generateFrames.md

 In comparison to `animationFrames`, `generateFrames` is more generic and is able to take `animationFrame`, `setInterval`, `setTimeout` PromiseLike things, etc.

 This is especially helpful in environments where global APIs are patched by libraries like zone.js.
-Using this operator can ensure we use an unpatched version of the API.
+Using this operator can ensure we use an un-patched version of the API.

 ## Signature